A Guide To TILA-RESPA Integrated Disclosures (TRID)

-The program intends to help borrowers better understand their mortgage options and more effectively choose a mortgage lender that has their best interests in mind.
-As of 2015, all mortgage lenders need to follow TRID rules when they issue you a mortgage or offer an estimate.
+These guidelines standardize mortgage disclosures, helping borrowers better understand their loan options and choose a mortgage lender with their best interests in mind.
+As of 2015, all mortgage lenders must follow TRID rules when they issue a mortgage or offer an estimate.

 The Loan Estimate